题目

 C.More trees and grass should be planted in cities.

-D.People should help to fight against health problems.4.What is the main idea of the passage?A.People should live in green areas.
+D.People should help to fight against health problems.

 B.Green spaces promote good health.